Dr Jillian Pooler

 NHS Executive Research Placement Scheme Award (2000). £11,650.
 University of Southampton.

 Jones, R.W., Barton, A., Pooler, J., Katagira, W., Worodria, W., Okwerea, A., Kasiita, R., Hyland, M.E., Enki, D., Kirenga, B. J., study of pulmonary rehabilitation for adults with post tuberculosis lung disease in Uganda.
 International Journal of COPD.
-In preparation.
+Accepted

 Logan, A., Marsden, J., Freeman, J., Vickery, J., Kent, B., Pooler, J., Creanor S., Barton, A., Enki, D., (2017).
 A randomised controlled feasibility trial to investigatethe effects of a functional standing frame programme versus usual physiotherapyin people with severe sub-acute stroke.
 Pilot and Feasibility Studies.
 In submission June 2017.

 Hyland, M. E., Lanario, J. W., Jones, R.C., Pooler, J., Masoli, M. Contribution of patients to the content of thesevere asthma quality of life questionnaire, SAQoL.
-Journal of Asthma.
-In submission April 2017.
+Health and Quality of Life Outcomes.
+In submission Sept 2017.

 C. Coelho, J. Pooler, and H. Lloyd. ”Using patients as educators for communication skills; Exploring dental students’’ and patients’views.
 European Journal of Dental Education.
 2017;00:1-9. https://doi.org/10.1111/eje.12282

 Marshall, D., Quinn, C., Child, |S., Shenton, D., Pooler, J., Forber, S., Byng, R. (2015) What IAPT services can learn from non-attenders.
 Journal of Mental Health.
 Published Online 03 Dec 2015.
 DOI: 10.3109/09638237.2015.1101057